zacharydhamilton/jackpot/README.md

 With everything else set up, the meat and potatoes of the architecture can be set up.
 Terraform should have created a `docker-env.sh` file with you secrets.

-1. Make sure you're in the back directory of the repo, then source the secrets file `docker-env.sh` so that the following docker commands will have the secrets' values.
+1. Make sure you're in the back base directory of the repo, then source the secrets file `docker-env.sh` so that the following docker commands will have the secrets' values.
     ```bash
     source docker-env.sh
     ```